We look after your interests

 The same is often true of bull markets; when they die, one finds many a finger-print on the murder weapon.

-With that in mind, one could pin the death of the bond bull market on accelerating inflation, or on the globally synchronized global growth surge, or on the lack of investments in new capacity over the past decade (see A Brave New New World, attached), or even on the demographic shift unfolding in the Western World (see The Savings Glut’s Long Life and Slow Death), or simply on the realization that fiscal policies all around the world are bound to stay inordinately loose for far too long (see US Budget Deficits, attached)… But whichever reason one wants to hang one’s hat on, the bond bear market is likely here to stay.
-After all, if bonds can’t even rally by a few basis points as equity markets meltdown, then we must have a structural bond bear market on our hands.
+With that in mind, one could pin the death of the bond bull market on accelerating inflation, or on the globally synchronized global growth surge, or on the lack of investments in new capacity over the past decade (see A Brave New New World, attached), or even on the demographic shift unfolding in the Western World (see The Savings Glut's Long Life and Slow Death), or simply on the realisation that fiscal policies all around the world are bound to stay extraordinarily loose for far too long (see US Budget Deficits, attached)...
+But whichever reason one wants to hang one's hat on, the bond bear market is likely here to stay.
+After all, if bonds can't even rally by a few basis points as equity markets meltdown, then we must have a structural bond bear market on our hands.

 And at the risk of stating the obvious, this structural bond bear market is now clearly a headwind for equities.